LouisMichael/cs5604cmw/README.md

 clean-webpage  POS
 clean-webpage  keywords [keywords in meta tags, could be inaccurate]
 *These features starting from "tokens" are supported by library: nltk*
+*stopwords are the default english stopwords supported by nltk.
+To handle relative high frequency of word "profanity" in clean-text-profanity, "profanity" is added to our stopwords list. *

 *Where to find collection-id:
 http://hadoop.dlib.vt.edu:81/twitter/